Zeffies/InfernoClimber_EnableDebug/README.md

 https://imgur.com/a/DfXoqeW

 Navigate to Releases on the right sidebar on Github, click the latest release, and download the DLL file and place it in your InfernoClimber\BepInEx\plugins folder.
+Follow tutorial below if you do not have this.

 How to install mods for Inferno Climber (imgur links below each step to hopefully make it easy to follow):